Scroll to navigation

 Let CT be

-1. const std::remove_reference_t<T>& if the argument is a lvalue (i.e. T is an
+* const std::remove_reference_t<T>& if the argument is an lvalue (i.e. T is

-lvalue reference type),
+an lvalue reference type), (until

-a call to ranges::cend is expression-equivalent to
+A call to ranges::cend is expression-equivalent to

 ranges::end(static_cast<CT&&>(t)).

-If ranges::cend(e) is valid for an expression e, where decltype((e)) is T, then CT
+If ranges::cend(e) is valid for an expression e, where decltype((e)) is T, then

-models std::ranges::range, and std::sentinel_for<S, I> is true in all cases, where S
+(until C++23) std::sentinel_for<S, I> is true in all cases, where S is

-is decltype(ranges::cend(e)), and I is decltype(ranges::cbegin(e)).
+decltype(ranges::cend(e)), and I is decltype(ranges::cbegin(e)).

 Customization point objects